johbenrivcar/setedious/README.md

     // execute the SQL and collect the returned
     // datasets in a callback.
-    setedious.execSQL( sql , ( allDataSets, errors )=>{
+    setedious.execSQL( sql , ( allDataSets )=>{
         console.log("All data sets", allDataSets );
-        if(errors) console.log("Errors", errors );
+        if(allDataSets.errors) console.log("Errors", allDataSets.errors );
     });

-The above js statement will execute the SQL, and return the datasets back to the callback. _By convention_ if a dataset with the name "errors" is returned from the call, that dataset will be returned in the second parameter of the callback (_errors_ in the example above).
+The above js statement will execute the SQL, and return the datasets back to the callback. _By convention_ if an error has occurred in execution of the SQL, then a dataset "errors" is included in the returned datasets.

 * Note that there may be both an _errors_ data set and also other datasets returned as a result of a single call.
 * Note that SQL errors such as invalid syntax will be returned in the _errors_ dataset, **not** by a thrown error.
 * Note that multiple errors may be returned as the result of a single call, in which case the _errors_ data set will contain multiple rows.

 ### setName column in SQL statements
 To correctly allocate returned data rows to a named dataSet, the first column of all records in a result set must be named **setName** and be set to the string name of the dataset: